qrti/padSel/README.md

 # **padSel**
-### **Column Homogenous Comment Positions for vsCode**
+### **Column Helper for vsCode**

 <br>

-**Because of the lack of a real column edit function in vsCode there is some typework to be saved with this script**
+**Because vsCodes lack of a real column edit function some typework is necessary to pretty up comments**
+This easy to adapt Python script may save some typework

-- select some lines, be careful to select complete lines
+- select some code lines, be careful to select complete lines
-- the line with the most right comment is used as position template
+- the line in the selction with the right most comment is used as position template
   if no existing comments are found a default position is used
   already commented or longer lines are ignored
 - press your binded key or run multiCommand.padSel (with command palette)
 - the selection will be processed and replaced

+See script for adding programming languages

 <br>